ethereum/ERCs/ERCS/erc-xxxx.md

 This standard can be enhanced with additional advanced functionalities alongside existing NFT protocols.
 For example:

-(i) Incorporating a burn function (e.g., [ERC-5679](./eip-5679.md)) would enable NFTs to automatically expire after reaching their transfer limits, akin to the ephemeral nature of Snapchat messages that disappear after multiple views.
+- Incorporating a burn function (e.g., [ERC-5679](./eip-5679.md)) would enable NFTs to automatically expire after reaching their transfer limits, akin to the ephemeral nature of Snapchat messages that disappear after multiple views.

-(ii) Incorporating a non-transferring function, as defined in the SBT standards, would enable NFTs to settle and bond with a single owner after a predetermined number of transactions.
+- Incorporating a non-transferring function, as defined in the SBT standards, would enable NFTs to settle and bond with a single owner after a predetermined number of transactions.
 This functionality mirrors the scenario where a bidder ultimately secures a treasury after participating in multiple bidding rounds.

 ## Reference Implementation